theupdateframework/taps/tap8.md

 # Abstract

-TAP 8 generalises the mechanism of chaining public key generations, and provides a secure way for key rotation.
+TAP 8 generalises the mechanism of key rotation.
 Rotation is the process by which a role uses their old key to invalidate their old key and transfer trust in the old key to a new key.
 Performing a key rotation does not require parties that delegated trust to the old key to change their